-Earlier this year, after listening to concerns raised by our board members, we began to investigate how outdated rules governing building envelopeswithin contextual zoning can sometimes result in fewer residential units being built.
-We examined seventeen sites to see how much the building envelope rules affected the residential construction.
-Take a look at our full publication.
+Earlier this year, after listening to concerns raised by our board members, we began to investigate how outdated rules governing building envelopes within contextual zoning can sometimes result in fewer residential units being built.
+We examined seventeen sites to see how much the building envelope rules affected residential construction.

 CHPC and DCP will be processing feedback from this event and look forward to incorporating all of the suggestions made as the work moves ahead.